Would you like the ground, or rather, the wood below your feet to wobble and teeter under your weight?

 Flooring Staples Gauges

 These staples are usually bigger than the nails used for flooring.
 The most commonly used staples are about 15.5-gauge.
-These staples hold up pretty good when they are put in.
+These staples hold up pretty well when they are put in.
 However, you will notice that their affixing capacity decreases with time.

 So if you use these for important long-running projects, you will be severely disappointed.